 |a Ritonavir has antiviral activity, but it is not used as an antiviral agent (see text).|

-- Metabolism: Ritonavir is extensively metabolized by (and is one of the most potent inhibitors of) hepatic cytochrome P (CYP) 450 3A.
+- Metabolism: Ritonavir is extensively metabolized by (and is one of the most potent inhibitors of) hepatic cytochrome P450 (CYP) 3A.
+Also, ritonavir is a CYP2D6 inhibitor and a CYP1A2, CYP2B6, CYP2C9, CYP2C19, and glucuronidation inducer.
+Ritonavir inhibits the intestinal transporter P glycoprotein.
 There is potential for multiple drug interactions with ritonavir.

 - Before ritonavir is administered, a patient’s medication profile should be carefully reviewed for potential interactions with ritonavir and overlapping toxicities with other drugs.

-- Avoid concomitant use of intranasal or inhaled fluticasone, because adrenal insufficiency has been reported.2 Use caution when prescribing ritonavir with other inhaled steroids.
-Limited data suggest that beclomethasone may be a suitable alternative to fluticasone when a patient who is taking ritonavir requires an inhaled or intranasal corticosteroid.3,4 See Drug Interactions between Protease Inhibitors and Other Drugs in the Adult and Adolescent Guidelines for additional information.
+- Avoid concomitant use of intranasal or inhaled fluticasone.
+Reduced elimination of steroids can increase steroid effects, leading to adrenal insufficiency.2 Use caution when prescribing ritonavir with other inhaled steroids.
+Limited data suggest that beclomethasone may be a suitable alternative to fluticasone when a patient who is taking ritonavir requires an inhaled or intranasal corticosteroid.3,4 In one case, a patient developed iatrogenic Cushing syndrome and suppression of the hypothalamic-pituitary axis secondary to the drug interaction between ritonavir and intra-articular triamcinolone injection.5 See Drug Interactions between Protease Inhibitors and Other Drugs in the Adult and Adolescent Antiretroviral Guidelines for additional information.

 - More common: Nausea, vomiting, diarrhea, headache, abdominal pain, anorexia, circumoral paresthesia, lipid abnormalities.